-Decentralizing extension is very important in Nepal as agriculture is the mainstay of the Nepalese economy - it contributes about 36% of the national GDP and employs over 66% of the economically active population.
-The majority of the rural population, over 83%, resides in rural areas relying on agriculture and agriculture-related enterprises for their economic progress and food security (MoAD, 2012).
+of Agriculture Development, 2012).
 Of the total 75 districts, 44 are considered as food deficit districts, poor access to services and inputs being considered the main cause.
-In such circumstances, systematic and effective agriculture extension plays a pivotal role in technology transfer for improving farm productivity and farmer income (World Bank, 2003a).
-The agricultural sector in Nepal, however, is neglected in terms of financial inputs, human resources, and programme planning and management.
+In such circumstances, systematic and effective agriculture extension plays a pivotal role in technology transfer for improving farm productivity and farmer income (World Bank, 2003).
+The agricultural sector in Nepal, however, is neglected in terms of financial inputs, human resources and programme planning and management.